wen-hsuan-hung/MSD-code---Merge-Data-Identify-Sales-Import-Error/README.md

 # MSD-code
-After joining in MSD a month, I found that the process operation team applied to combine daily sales report for monthly sales check is inefficient, thus I initialized a python project which help merge daily sales report to monthly report.
+After joining in MSD a month, I found that the process operation team applied to combine daily sales report for monthly sales check is inefficient, thus I initialized a python project which help merge daily sales report to monthly report.Before the automation code I wrote, my team had to manually combine daily sales performance for monthly report.
+This merged data code reduced time spent on this task by 97.5%.

-在公司任職期間，我也使用 power automate，將各部門自動化
+Beside merging daily sales to monthly report, I recognized the method of identifying sales import errors through sales data was inefficient.
+In the past, my team applied vlookup excel sheets to compare the daily sales report file with the file that compiled errors.
+To increase efficiency, I thus wrote another Python script that helped reduce the time spent finding sales import errors by 75%.